Dates & Destinations for Gap Year / College Programs

 Fall and Spring semester options

-As of April 1, 2014 Global Routes is accredited by the American Gap Association and is currently in it’s re-accreditation year.
-Learn more here about AGA accreditation.
+As of April 1, 2014 Global Routes became only the 3rd organization to become accredited by the American Gap Association Learn more about AGA accreditation here.

 |Costa Rica/Panama Teaching Internship Program||SPRING: 2/21/2018 to 5/15/2018||12 wk||$8,995||2-3 years Spanish||Teaching, Environment, Public Health, Spanish Immersion/Rainforest, Surfing, Snorkeling, White Water Rafting|